solid-contrib/solid-node-client/README.md

 npm install
 npm run build
 ```
-**NOTE:** This is an experimental branch that provides a plugin system including support for using **solid-client-authn-node**.
+**NOTE:** This is an experimental branch that provides a [plugin system](#plugins) including support for using **solid-client-authn-node**.
 For the time being, to use with NSS or PSS, skip this next session and got straight to [the old docs](#old).

 ## Using with ESS and CSS

 ## 1. get a cookie (do this once, then it's good for several weeks)

-From the command-line,

-* Change to the **./node_modules/@inrupt/solid-client-authn-node/example/bootstrappedApp/src/** folder.

-* Run the bootstrap.js script.
-It will prompt you for user name and identity provider, then show you a URL.
-Go to that URL in your browser and follow the steps to login.
-Once you've logged in, you should see a message telling you to close the login window, and back on the command line you should see a cookie with the tokens and secrets you need to login.
-Copy the cookie text and save it in a safe place.
+After you have installed Solid-Node-Client, change into this directory : node_modules/@inrupt/solid-client-authn-node/example/bootstrappedApp and follow the instructions
+[here](https://github.com/inrupt/solid-client-authn-js/tree/master/packages/node/example/bootstrappedApp) to get a token.
+Store it in a safe place.

 ## 2. use the cookie to login

-Retrieve the cookie as a json string from wherever you stored it in step #1.
+Retrieve the cookie  from wherever you stored it in step #1.
 Then use it in a script or app like this (replacing the $COOKIE varibales with the ones from the cookie):
 ```javascript
 const {SolidNodeClient} = require('solid-node-client');